 AT&T does charge a fee of $10 for every 50 GB by which you exceed your limit.
 However, they do offer the option to upgrade any of their plans to unlimited data for an additional $30/mo.

-AT&T Internet Pros and Cons
+AT&T Internet Fees and Equipment

 - A variety of plans meant to meet the needs of many different consumers